ashiqur-russel/On-Book-Server/README.md

 ## ✨ Features

-### Products
+### Products(Book)

-- Create: Add new books with properties such as title, author, price, category, description, quantity, and stock status.
+- Create new product with properties such as title, author, price, category, description, quantity, and stock status.
-- Retrieve: Fetch all books or filter them by title, author, or category.
+- Fetch all product or filter them by title, author, or category.
-- Retrieve Specific Book: Get details of a specific book using its unique ID.
+- Retrieve specific product details of a specific book using its unique ID.
-- Update: Modify book details like price, quantity, and stock status.
+- Update book details like price, quantity, and stock status.
-- Delete: Soft-delete books, marking them as unavailable without permanently removing them.
+- Delete books, marking them as unavailable without permanently removing them.

 ### Orders

-- Place an Order: Create orders by specifying customer email, product ID, and quantity.
+- Create orders by specifying customer email, product ID, and quantity.
-- Inventory Management: Automatically reduce product quantity after an order and update the stock status (inStock).
+- Automatically reduce product quantity after an order and update the stock status (inStock).
-- Revenue Calculation: Aggregate total revenue from all orders using MongoDB.
+- Revenue Calculation.

-## Data Flow Diagram
+## Data Flow

 The following diagram represents the flow of data and interactions: